 1. Chaos Audio Eclipse

-Eclipse plugin is a free noise reduction plugin that actually delivers without making you jump through hoops or compromise your workflow.
+Eclipse is a free noise reduction plugin that delivers great results and keeps your workflow simple.

-The plugin works across macOS and Windows in AU, VST3, and AAX formats.
-I’ve thrown it on vocals, DI guitar tracks, synth pads, even podcast recordings.
-It doesn’t care what you feed it.
-As long as you have steady background noise like hiss, hum, or that annoying buzz from your computer fan, Eclipse can clean it up.
+Eclipse is compatible with macOS and Windows in AU, VST3, and AAX formats.
+It performs well on vocals, DI guitar tracks, synth pads, and podcast recordings.
+As long as there is steady background noise such as hiss, hum, or computer fan buzz, Eclipse can effectively reduce it.

 What you get: